droberts-ada/teaching-react/week1.md

 We spent _two whole days_ writing static components before we even told them that `state` was a thing.
 This may seem arduous - for comparison, the [official React tutorial](https://reactjs.org/tutorial/tutorial.html) introduces both `props` and `state` right away.
 However, I believe that the time was well-spent.

 Taking that extra time allowed us to focus on some of the common patterns in React, like using `map` to transform data into an array of components.
-This is the sort of technique it would be easy to ignore as "just a React thing", especially for students who are still reeling from the idea of functions as first-class objects.
-It was absolutely worth the time to connect it back to prior learning, and I think most students ended up with a stronger understanding of JavaScript.
+This sort of technique would be easy to ignore as "just a React thing", especially for students who are still reeling from the idea of functions as first-class objects.
+It was absolutely worth the time to connect it back to prior learning, and I think most students ended up with a stronger understanding of JavaScript as a result.

-The one place where we didn't do this initially was our discussion of controlled forms.
-Our vision for that lesson and the associated project was a overly complex.
-Moreover Thursday is a short day for us at Ada, and we thought we could cover all the content in an hour and a half.
-Long story short, we were wrong.
+One place where we could have done better with this was our discussion of [controlled forms](https://reactjs.org/docs/forms.html).
+Thursday is a short day for us at Ada, and we thought we could cover the content in an hour and a half.
+If we had just been memorizing patterns this would have been fine, but it wasn't enough time to truly understand the concept.

 Our staff did a good job of assessing student understanding in the moment, and we made the call to spend a good chunk of Friday morning talking about forms as well.
 This means we didn't have nearly as much project time as we would have liked, but it did give us the opportunity to double down on event handling and callbacks, making the connection both to previous event handling in React and to JavaScript fundamentals.